 - 3 #3 – GET A SEMI-SOLID FOUNDATION FIRST BY READING UP ON THE BASICS

-- 4 #4 – DON’T OVER RESPECT THE KING OF OPTION TRADING: VOLATILITY
+- 4 #4 – DON’T OVER RESPECT THE KING OF OPTIONS TRADING: VOLATILITY

-- 5 #5 – STOP OPTION TRADING IF IT BECOMES A HABIT
+- 5 #5 – STOP OPTIONS TRADING IF IT BECOMES A HABIT

 - 6 Highly Rated Best Intraday strategy for Bank Nifty Future